vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

 })
 ```

-- In `Startup.cs`, under the constructor, add the below code to create the serilog logger, based on the configuration provided in `appsettings.json`. `Serilog.Settings.Configuration` package enables the logger creater based on a given configuration
+- In `Startup.cs`, under the constructor, add the below code to create the Serilog logger, based on the configuration provided in `appsettings.json`. `Serilog.Settings.Configuration` package enables the logger creator based on a given configuration

 ```c#
 Log.Logger = new LoggerConfiguration()